BIATeam/BIADocs/docs/40-DeveloperGuide/140-FileQueuing.md

 ### how to serialize/deserialize a file

-File are transfered by FileQueueDto :
+File are transferred by FileQueueDto :
 ```csharp
     /// <summary>
     /// DTO of File Queue